cosmos72/hyperluminal-mem/README.md

           (cffi-sys:foreign-free ptr))

+- `(WITH-MEM-WORDS (ptr n-words [n-words-var]) &body body)` binds PTR to N-WORDS words of raw memory while executing BODY.
+   The raw memory is automatically deallocated when BODY terminates.

+   `with-mem-words` is an alternative to `malloc` and `malloc-words`, useful if you know in advance that the raw memory can be deallocated after BODY finishes.
+   It is a wrapper around the CFFI macro `(cffi-sys:with-foreign-pointer (var size &optional size-var) &body body)` which performs the same task but counts memory size in bytes, not in words.

-- `MSIZE` examines a Lisp value, and tells how many words of raw memory are needed to serialize it.
+- `(MSIZE value &optional (index 0))` examines a Lisp value, and tells how many words of raw memory are needed to serialize it.

    It is useful to know how large a raw memory block must be in order to write a serialized value into it.
 It is defined as: